MASD-Project/dogen/README.md

   generated and handcrafted), but these focus _only_ on Dogen's use cases.
 If you try any permutations outside these, it is likely you will find problems.
   The errors you will get will not be the most obvious.
 - there is little to no documentation on Dogen.
-This will not change until we publish the PhD thesis, presently awaiting the _viva_.
-Resources are limited and they are all directed to development at present.
+We are presently working on porting across the documentation generated for the thesis but the process is slow and laborious.
 - for this tool to be useful in any way in its present state, you must have a good working knowledge of [MDE](https://en.wikipedia.org/wiki/Model-driven_engineering).
 You can make